ArunavaBhol/ArunavaBhol/README.md

 # 🚀 About Me:

-🎓 3rd-year Computer Science & Engineering student with a strong foundation in programming and problem-solving, primarily using C++.
+🎓 3rd-year B.Tech Computer Science & Engineering student with a strong foundation in programming and problem-solving, primarily using C++.
 I have a deep interest in Data Structures & Algorithms and continuously strive to improve my coding skills through consistent practice on competitive programming platforms.
 💻 Proficient in C and C++, with a solid understanding of core programming concepts, and I am currently expanding my skill set by learning Python and exploring new areas of software development.
 📊 With over 800+ problems solved on CodeChef, 100+ problems on Codeforces, and a 5⭐ rating in C++ on HackerRank, I have developed strong analytical thinking and the ability to approach complex problems efficiently.
 🛠️ My technical exposure includes working with SQL, basic web technologies and using tools such as VS Code and Linux-based systems for development and scripting.